the assumption of responsibility for the welfare of the world

 Language evolves over time.
 Changes are introduced in small ways, by one or a few speakers, through exposure to new environments, development of new technologies, interaction with speakers of other dialects, individual preferences, and even sometimes as errors.
 Some of these changes become broadly adopted and eventually are typical for a dialect.
 An observable example of this is slang; slang emerges within a subgroup, creating new words or giving new meaning to old words; most slang dies out, but some catches on, becoming standard.
 This is normal for all language and happens continually.
 And if there were only one language group in the world, and if its speakers lived in constant communication, in a single village for instance, then there would only be one dialect in the world, albeit one that gradually changed over time.

 However, language groups do not always stay intact, do not always keep in constant communication.
 When a group speaking a particular dialect splits into two groups, each of them will speak that same dialect in the beginning.
 But each dialect will change, as usual.
-The difference is that now each change will not be communicated throughout the larger original group, but only through one of the new smaller groups.
+If those two groups are not in communication, then each new change will not be communicated throughout the larger original group, but only through one of the new smaller groups.
 Eventually those changes will add up, and the two dialects will have changed so much that the groups cannot understand each other very well, or at all.

 In traditional linguistics, a distinction is made between ‘a language’ and ‘a dialect’.
 In this usage, dialects of a single language are mutually intelligible, meaning that their speakers can understand each other, while speech varieties that are not mutually intelligible are separate languages.
 In reality, linguists have long recognized that mutual intelligibility is a matter of degree.
 No two persons understand each other perfectly.
 Many symbols are borrowed so widely that billions of people can understand them, even while understanding very little else in common.
 Linguists can only distinguish between “languages” and “dialects” by setting an arbitrary threshold for mutual intelligibility.
 Moreover, the distinction between “languages” and “dialects” is often made (occasionally even in linguistics) for non-linguistic reasons, particularly related to political power or national identity.
 Favored dialects are always “languages”; in a famous unattributed statement, “A language is a dialect with an army and navy.” (אַ שפּראַך איז אַ דיאַלעקט מיט אַן אַרמיי און פֿלאָט. « Ɔa šprɔak ɔīz ɔa dīɔalceqt mīt ɔan ɔarmīj ɔūn